k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 # AI-Based Generation Implementation

 TDM 9.0 adds integration with AI-based entities' generation (currently limited to a non-hierarchical BE).
-K2view TDM supports 2 modes of synthetic entities' generation:
+K2view's TDM supports 2 modes of synthetic entities' generation:

 - Rule-based generation
 - AI-based generation

-The user who creates the task can select either one of these methods to generate synthetic entities by the task.
+The user, who creates the task, can select either one of these methods to generate synthetic entities by the task.
 The AI-based data generation supports only one LU (one schema).

 The diagram below describes the TDM and AI integration: